 - Mindful Breathing – Taking long, slow, and deep breaths for several minutes.

-- Yoga – Provides customized exercises that improves chronic pain, mood, and quality of life.
+- Yoga – Provides customized exercises that improve chronic pain, mood, and quality of life.

 - Tai Chi – a Chinese Martial Art that combines gentle movements with deep breathing.
 It is believed to improve symptoms of RA.